 Please note that all new youth rowers (or parents of rowers in middle or high school) should look to the BIR Junior Programs for information about beginning to row – this page is for prospective adult rowers only.

-BIR generally offers two types of Learn-to-Row schedules: Weekend Intensives and Two-Week Sessions.
+BIR generally offers two types of Adult Learn-to-Row schedules: Weekend Intensives and Two-Week Sessions.

-In addition, we are offering a four-day Learn-to-Row program during the week of August 6.
+In addition, we typically also offer a four-day Adult Learn-to-Row program in August.